sybrew/the-seo-framework/readme.txt

 	* Method `AutoDescription_Generate::generate_home_page_description()` now has gained an extra parameter whether to escape the description.
 Defaults to true.
 	* Method `AutoDescription_Generate_Url::get_relative_term_url()` now adds the home URL directory (if any) to the URL prior to making it relative.
 Preventing directory installation errors.
 	* Method `AutoDescription_Admin_Init::the_counter_visualized()` has been renamed to `AutoDescription_Admin_Init::wp_ajax_update_counter_type()`.
 Without deprecation as it's marked private.
+	* Filtering `pre_get_posts` for excluding search ID's has been moved up by tenfold.
+From 999 to 9999.
 	* All CSS class prefixes have been set to `tsf`, which were prior `autodescription`, 'ad', 'theseoframework', `seoframework` or none at all.
 	* Method `AutoDescription_Admin_Init::is_menu_page()` has been slightly adjusted:
 		* It no longer checks for page id's on the first parameter, but only for page hooks.